trollfot/trinket/README.md

 I like Curio's async concepts, syntax and philosophy.
-The performances were not a focus on this proof of concept, but they are on par with Roll on asyncio.
+The performances were not a focus on this proof of concept, but they are 1/3 slower than Roll on asyncio.

 What now ?
 ----------